Search RADAR

 Biography

-Wells is also engaged with networked and emergent technologies, including artificial intelligence and distributed systems, not as neutral infrastructures but as political formations: architectures of surveillance through which state and corporate actors compete to determine whose transactions are visible and whose existence is registered or erased.
+Environmental listening, for Wells, is both a research method and a form of attention to the more than human world, one attuned to frequencies and resonances that have been systematically attenuated.
+This same attentiveness to what is rendered audible or inaudible carries into his engagement with networked and emergent technologies, including artificial intelligence and distributed systems.
+Here too he resists treating infrastructure as neutral: these are political formations, architectures of surveillance through which state and corporate actors compete to determine whose transactions are visible and whose existence is registered or erased.

 Research Interests

-Sonic agency, new materialism, continental philosophy, ecological practice, more-than-human sound studies, speculative realism, AI and emergent aesthetics, living systems thinking, innovation theory, place-based solutions, soundscape studies and field recording
+Sonic agency, new materialism, continental philosophy, ecological practice, speculative realism, creative writing, built environment ecologies, AI and emergent aesthetics, living systems thinking, vernacular materials, innovation theory, place-based solutions, soundscape studies and field recording.

 Grants